 \subsubsection{NPA update rule}

 At each step, every particle $i$ forms a perception vector from its $\epsilon$-neighborhood using SPH operators,

 and applies a shared adaptation network $f_\theta$ to predict an update.
 We use a similar update scheme for both static and dynamic particle sets.
-Given the perception vector $\mathbf{Z}_i$, the adaptation network predicts an increment
+Given the perception vector $\mathbf{Z}_i$, the adaptation network $f_\theta$, which consists of a two-layer MLP with a ReLU activation, predicts an increment